andre-j3sus/ist-meic-notes/1st-semester/ap-dei/cheat-sheet.md

 ## Representing Learning - Auto-encoders

 * **Auto-encoders** are feed-forward NNs trained to reproduce its input at its output layer;
+  * Useful for **dimensionality reduction** and **unsupervised pre-training**;
 * **Encoder** - maps input to a hidden representation : $h = g(Wx + b)$;
 * **Decoder** - maps hidden representation to a reconstruction : $\hat{x} = W^Th(x) + c$;
 * **Loss function** - $\mathcal{L}(\hat{x}, x) = \frac{1}{2}||\hat{x} - x||^2$;
 * **Objective** - $\hat{W} = argmin_W \sum_{i} || W^Tg(Wx_i) - x_i||^2$ - drop the bias term $b$.

+> Auto-encoders are networks that are trained to learn the identify function, i.e., to reconstruct in the output what they see in the input.
+This is done by imposing some form of constraint in the hidden representations (e.g. lower dimensional or sparse).
+They are useful to learn good representations of data in an unsupervised manner, for example to capture a lower-dimensional manifold that approximately contains the data.

 ### Single Value Decomposition (SVD)